 조류는 멈추지 않고, 바다는 늘 우리 곁에 있습니다. 그 너머에 놓인 공존의 미래를 향한 예술적 응시에 여러분을 초대합니다.
 2026년 여름, 인천 개항장에서 펼쳐지는 다채로운 시선 속에서 잊지 못할 예술적 감동과 사유의 경험을 만끽하시기 바랍니다.

-Beyond the surge and retreat of the waves lies the future of coexistence that humanity and the ocean will shape together.
+Beyond the ebb and flow of the tides lies a vision of a future where humanity and the ocean coexist.

 Korea-China Cultural Center, Overseas Chinese History Museum